 Tracking Shot (ability 1)

 Tracking Shot marks a target.
-Once marked, Sierra's Helix Rifle shots automatically track that enemy, meaning you do not need pixel-perfect aim to follow up after landing the dart.
-The tracking effect does appear to have a range limitation, so it functions best at mid-distance rather than across the full map.
+Once you land the dart, Sierra's Helix Rifle shots automatically track that enemy.
+You do not need perfect aim to follow up after the mark lands.
+The tracking effect has a range cap, so it works best at mid-distance rather than cross-map.

 Anchor Drone (ability 2)

 Anchor Drone is Sierra's mobility tool.
-Launch the drone into the air, then reactivate to grapple toward it and swing in either direction.
-Based on the trailer footage, this gives Sierra surprising vertical reach and lets her reposition mid-fight rather than committing to a single angle.
+Launch the drone, then reactivate to grapple toward it and swing in either direction.
+The trailer footage shows this gives Sierra surprising vertical reach and lets her reposition mid-fight instead of committing to a single angle.

 Tremor Charge (ability 3)